-Your business needs to get started with the salesforce Sales Cloud the right way for your implementation project to be successful.
+Getting started with the salesforce Sales Cloud the right way is critical for successful implementation and project delivery.

 Unfortunately, many companies fail to do this.

 They set off on the wrong foot.

 In other words, they fail to understand the core features and building blocks of the Sales Cloud.

 This means they are immediately getting started with the salesforce Sales Cloud in the wrong way.